 You may have spied the Labour Song Book on this blog before, but it also fits surprisingly well into this month’s post.
 Alongside scores for a ‘Song To Labour’ and that well-known Labour classic ‘Swing Low, Sweet Chariot’, the Christmas song ‘Jingle Bells’ also makes an appearance!
 We’re not entirely sure why this was considered such a staple of Labour politics, but it’d certainly be fun to find out…

 (Christmas) Toys at the Victoria and Albert Museum

 It wouldn’t be Christmas without presents!
 This collection of pamphlets is from the Victoria & Albert Museum ‘Small Colour Book’ series published in the 1970s; they describe items found in the museum’s collections.

 The five books pictured here showcase toys, playing cards, puppets and dolls all held at the V&A Museum of Childhood (formerly Bethnal Green Museum).
 Each publication contains a brief history of the objects, which are from all over the world.
 It’s really interesting to see how toys have changed over time – but also how some items are relatively timeless, particularly the playing cards.

 If you’d like to view any of the material discussed here, or want to ask us anything else, do get in touch.
-We hope you have a very merry Christmas and a happy new year; see you in 2016!
+We hope you have a very merry Christmas and a happy new year!